killthekitten/kirshatrov-com/_posts/2019-07-06-experimenting-with-criu-and-slow-boot.md

 ### Preparing the snapshot

 Before a new release, you'd have to prepare the snapshot of the container to be used in production.
-This perfectly falls into the model of building release artifacts on the CI.
+This perfectly falls into the model of building release artifacts during the CI.
 In the end, CI is already most likely involved in building the image and pushing it to the container registry.

 ### Orchestrated environments